searchlight/icinga-operator/docs/alert.md

 #### NotifierParam Fields

 * state - For which state notification will be sent
-* userUid - To whom notification will be sent
+* to - To whom notification will be sent
 * method - How this notification will be sent

 > `NotifierParams` is only used when notification is sent via `AppsCode`.